 Children enthusiastically enjoy outdoor play activities throughout their time at the nursery.
 This contributes to their general good health.
-They engage in a wide range of challenging physical activities, that promote good hand and eye co-ordination as they throw and catch balls.
+They engage in wide range of challenging physical activities that promotes good hand and eye coordination as they throw and catch balls and climb and balance.
 Children successfully negotiate obstacles, as they move with control, for example, as they run, jump and balance on beams.
 They skilfully manoeuvre wheeled toys around the playground.
-Staff follow closely the 'Birth to three matters' framework, and children under three years benefit from this.
-Babies explore their immediate environment, encouraged by staff that stay physically and emotionally close.
+Staff follow closely the 'Birth to three matters' framework and children under three years benefit from this.
+Babies explore their immediate environment, encouraged by staff who stay physically and emotionally close.

 Children are well protected from illness and infection as they are cared for in clean and well-maintained premises.
 Children know the importance of personal hygiene as they readily follow good practice and daily routines.
-For example, they wash their hands frequently throughout the session, in particular after accessing the toilet, before eating and after outdoor play, without reminders.
-Children manage their personal needs effectively, for example, they obtain tissues to wipe their own noses.
-There are clear details for the exclusion of sick children to prevent cross infection.
-Staff hold current first aid certificates and arrangements for first aid and administering medication successfully meet requirements and protect children.
+For example, they wash their hands frequently throughout the session, in particular after accessing the toilet, before eating and after outdoor play without reminders.
+Older children manage their personal needs effectively, as they apply sun cream before going out to play.
+Staff hold current first aid certificates and there are clear details for the exclusion of sick children to prevent cross infection.
+Arrangements for first aid and administering medication successfully meet requirements and protect children.

-Children enjoy a good range of healthy snacks.
+Children enjoy a good range of healthy snacks and meals.
 They access drinks that are freely available all through the session.
-Snacks take into account children's dietary needs and parents' wishes, which contributes significantly to children's understanding of a healthy lifestyle.
-Children are confident and independently access snacks according to their own needs, which contributes significantly to their understanding of a healthy lifestyle.
-Children are significantly to their understanding of a healthy lifestyle.
+The menu takes into account children's dietary needs and parents' wishes, which contributes significantly to children's understanding of a healthy lifestyle.
+Children are confident and independently access snacks according to their own needs.
+They also help to set the table for lunch.
 Children are well rested and alert and so enjoy their play.